Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Results

 \section{Results}

 Table \ref{tab:loso_main} reports cross-site performance using Dice and HD95.
-Under the pooled patient-level held-out split, all methods achieve moderate Dice (($\sim$)27–40) while HierEM gives the best mean Dice on all three sites (Site 1: 39.69\%, Site 2: 29.50\%, Site 3: 35.60\%) and comparable or slightly improved HD95 (e.g., Site 2: 20.46 vs 21.25 for Supervised).
+Under the pooled patient-level held-out split, all methods achieve moderate Dice scores, approximately from 27\% to 40\%, while HierEM gives the best mean Dice on all three sites (Site 1: 39.69\%, Site 2: 29.50\%, Site 3: 35.60\%) and comparable or slightly improved HD95 (e.g., Site 2: 20.46 vs 21.25 for Supervised).
 Bootstrap is broadly similar to Supervised on the pooled split.
 In the pooled held-out split, significance is not observed for every comparison, likely due to limited test-set size.
 In addition, pooled multi-site training improves baseline performance, so our method shows a smaller margin in this setting.
 Under the more challenging LOSO evaluation, performance drops substantially for methods trained without explicit cross-site label variability modelling.
-Supervised Dice decreases to 25.50/24.66/33.09\% across Sites 1–3, with a concurrent increase in boundary error (HD95 22–24 mm).
-In contrast, HierEM consistently improves generalisation, yielding higher Dice on Sites 1 and 2 (28.11 and 27.40 mm) with lower HD95 (20.51 and 20.31 nn), while remaining competitive on Site 3 (Dice 32.67\%; HD95 22.82 mm).
+Supervised Dice decreases to 25.50/24.66/31.20\% across Sites 1–3, with a concurrent increase in boundary error compared to pooled held-out testing.
+In contrast, HierEM consistently improves generalisation, yielding higher Dice on Sites 1 and 2 (28.11\% and 27.91\%) with lower HD95 (20.51 and 21.12 mm), while remaining competitive on Site 3 (Dice 32.67\%; HD95 22.82 mm).
 Overall, HierEM provides the most consistent cross-site performance, especially in the LOSO setting.
 Fig~\ref{fig:uncertainty}-left shows risk–coverage curves that assess uncertainty for selective segmentation.
 HierEM has lower risks than supervised UNet at a given coverage range for all three sites LOSO experiments, which indicates that the method’s uncertainty concentrates errors in the rejected region, enabling reliable abstention.
-In Figure~\ref{fig:uncertainty}-right, the HierEM achieved the highest sensitivity under the matched specificity ($\simeq0.99$) on all LOSO experiments.
-Since lesions occupy a small fraction of voxels, operating at high specificity is reasonable.
+In Figure~\ref{fig:uncertainty}-right, HierEM achieved the highest sensitivity under the matched specificity ($\simeq0.99$) in all LOSO experiments.
+The gap between pooled and LOSO highlights a strong domain shift: models that perform reasonably well on pooled held-out testing degrade when the test site is unseen, suggesting that performance in pooled splits largely comes from learning site-specific contouring biases rather than a fully transferable latent ``clean'' lesion mask.
+HierEM narrows this gap, supporting the hypothesis that explicitly modelling site/case-dependent label noise helps separate site-specific annotation from image evidence.
+By inferring a soft latent consensus mask ($q$) and updating sensitivity and specificity, HierEM reduces overfitting to training-site annotation styles when applied to a new site, which is reflected in both higher Dice and lower HD95 on unseen sites.